djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 #
 # vi.
 If the owner does not exist in the database (i.e. the SIN number is not in the database)
 # an error will be displayed and the user will be prompted to add the owner information
 # to the people's database.
-A new window will popup for the people's form
+A new window will popup for the people's form.
+The user can fill
+# in the form and return to the add owner form to complete it.
+#
+#
 #

 #---------------------------------------------------------------------------------